-- 9 What will be the impact on equality and diversity? - 9.1 There will be no impact on equality and diversity from this report. - 10 What will be the impact on our carbon footprint? - 10.1 There is no impact from this report on our carbon footprint. - 11 Are there any legal considerations? - 11.1 This report is presented under the Accounts and Audit Regulations 2015 where small body organisations are required to prepare an income and expenditure return and to undertake an external assessment of these financial results. - 11.2 Under current legislation (Local Audit and Accountability Act 2014) it is required that the Authority make the Accounts available for public inspection prior to going forward to external audit. - 11.3 7 June 18 June 2021: Advert giving notice on the internet (www.teesporthealth.co.uk) informing electors of key dates for exercising their rights to inspect the Accounts. - 21 June 30 July 2021: Accounts made available at Redcar & Cleveland House, Kirkleatham Street, Redcar for inspection by electors of the borough for thirty working days. - 2 July 2021: Annual Return and supporting documentation to be submitted to PKF Littlejohn LLP, our external auditors. - 12 Appendices and further information - 12.1 Appendix 1 Detailed Comparison of 2020/21 budget for RTPHA. - 13 Background papers - 13.1 No background papers other than published works were used in writing this report. - 14 Contact officer
+- 7.1 Investment in Port Health services has been earmarked as an ongoing priority by the Tees Valley Chief Executives.
+In addition, the debate on funding levels for local councils has been the driver for improved operational performance and the delivery of a value for money service. - 8 What will be the impact on equality and diversity? - 8.1 There will be no impact on equality and diversity from this report. - 9 What will be the impact on our carbon footprint? - 9.1 There is no impact from this report on our carbon footprint. - 10 Are there any legal considerations? - 10.1 This report is presented under the Accounts and Audit Regulations 2015 where small body organisations are required to prepare an income and expenditure return and to undertake an external assessment of these financial results. - 10.2 Under current legislation (Local Audit and Accountability Act 2014) it is required that the Authority make the Accounts available for public inspection prior to going forward to external audit. - 10.3 5 June 16 June 2023: Advert giving notice on the internet (www.teesporthealth.co.uk) informing electors of key dates for exercising their rights to inspect the Accounts. - 19 June 28 July 2023: Accounts made available at Redcar & Cleveland House, Kirkleatham Street, Redcar for inspection by electors of the borough for thirty working days. - 30 June 2023: Annual Return and supporting documentation to be submitted to PKF Littlejohn LLP, our external auditors. - 11 Appendices and further information - 11.1 Appendix 1 Detailed Comparison of 2022/23 budget for RTPHA against the unaudited outturn for the River Tees Port Health Authority for 2022/23. - 12 Contact officer

-Name: Maggie Burns
+Name: David Dobson